geriskenderi/recommender-systems/README.md

    4. KNNCF-Recommendations: Code for KNN Collaborative Filtering algorithms, used for *Item Recommendation*.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
    5. Bayesian-Personalized-Ranking: Implementation of NCF/NeuMF using [Cornac](https://github.com/PreferredAI/cornac)
    6. SVD: Implementation of SVD, a Matrix Factorization algorithms.
 Contains also code for SVD++.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
-4. **final_notebooks**: This directory contains two notebooks, which contain the code for running all the different models, based on the task they were created for.
+4. **final_notebooks**: This directory contains three notebooks, one is just to create the charts you can see in the [images](#images) section and the other two contain the code for running all the different models, based on the task they were created for.
    1. **Rating-Prediction**: In this notebook you can run and experiment with all the *Rating Prediction* algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
-   2. **Item-Recommendation**: In this notebook you can run and experiment with all the *Item Recommendation* algorithms.
+   2. **KNN-Item-Recommendation-Surprise**: In this notebook you can run and experiment with all KNN Top-N Recommender algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
+   3. **Item-Recommendation_Cornac**: In this notebook you can run and experiment with all the Item Recommendation except *KNN Recommenders* algorithms.
+The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
+For our final implementations with we also decided to power up Cornac with the very hand [Microsoft Recommender Utilities](https://github.com/microsoft/recommenders/tree/master/reco_utils).

 The code inside the notebooks is well documented and understandable.
-Because we use two libraries, the evaluation procedures are straightforward and are also done in the same way (with the exception of the KNNCF for Item Recommendation which is not evaluated in Cornac unlike all the other Item Recommendation models).
+The use of libraries allowed us to perform the evaluation procedures in the same place for the different classes of algorithms (with the exception of the KNNCF for Item Recommendation which is not implemented and evaluated with Cornac unlike the other Item Recommendation models).

 ## Results
 We have denoted the movielens dataset as ML100 and the PDA dataset as PDA2018.